 This is equivalent to 140 to 150 beats per minute and between 75-85% of your average heart rate.

 Here you can see the 5 heart rate zones on the peloton.

-- Poor recovery – Not getting enough rest/sleep can increase the heart rate and suggest to alter training intensity.
+- Poor recovery – Not getting enough rest/sleep can increase the heart rate and suggest altering training intensity.

-- Nutrition – Eating cetrain foods changes the blood flow and can trigger higher heart rate, as well as blood pressure.
+- Nutrition – Eating certain foods changes the blood flow and can trigger higher heart rate, as well as blood pressure.

 That being said, heart rate monitors are still viable tools to use in triathlon training, especially during outdoor cycling and running.

 3. Power Zone Max Ride

 Apart from low-intensity rides, the peloton also has several high-intensity sessions that complement the triathlon 80/20 rule.